-Para teachers demonstrate outside WB assembly demanding pay parity | Education
+Para teachers demonstrate outside WB Assembly demanding pay parity | Education

-Women members of an organisationof para teachers Wednesday staged a demonstration outside WestBengal Assembly demanding parity in pay with regular teachersin schools, police said.
+Women members of an organization of para teachers Wednesday staged a demonstration outside WestBengal Assembly demanding parity in pay with regular teachers in schools, police said.

-A team of women police pesonnel reached the Assemblyand removed the demonstrators.
+A team of women police personnel reached the Assemblygates and removed the demonstrators.

-A senior official said over 50 members of 'SikshakOikyo Mukto Manch' demonstrated outside the Assembly whereprohibitory orders were clamped, a senior officer said.
+A senior official said over 50 members of 'SikshakOikyo Mukto Manch' demonstrated outside the Assembly gateswhere prohibitory orders are in vogue, a senior officer said.

-''Any stir at this point will not be of any help asrestrictions due to the coming election will be imposed beforethe government can take a planned action,'' he added.
+''Any stir at this point will not be of any help restrictions due to the coming election will be imposed before the government can take a planned action,'' he added.

 State BJP spokesman Samik Bhattacharya said the issueof para teachers should have been addressed with a humaneapproach by the government.